mdazab/DATA5322---Homework-1-Updated-/README.md

   Note: The section of code that was updated is labeled in the notebook.
 Updates include optimization of parameters for Random Forest and Boosting methods used for the Regression model.
+- Homework1_MarkDaza_Updated.html: An HTML version of the notebook allows the grader to visualize the code without the need to run it.
 - 202500423_YouthData_Updated.pdf: Final presentation slide deck.
 Slides that were modified say (Updated) as part of the slide title.

   Note: Slides now include a theoretical background slide.
 Variables in the plots used were renamed to be plain language to ease